Anne Whitney: Early life

 Except the 1834–1835 school year that she attended at a private school run by Mrs. Samuel Little in Bucksport, Maine, she received her education from private tutors.
 Her year at private school allowed her to teach.
-Whitney enjoyed writing poetry and had an interest in sculpture.
+Whitney showed early interests in poetry and sculpture.

 Career

 Early career

 From 1847 to 1849, she ran a small private school in Salem, Massachusetts, after which she traveled by ship to visit cousins in New Orleans, via Cuba, from December 1850 to May 1851.

 She began making portrait busts of family members in about 1855.
 At the time that Whitney began to study art, women had limited educational opportunities.
 Unlike male students, women could not take life drawing classes.
 Visits to art galleries required that sculptures of nude men needed to have the genitalia covered before the women could enter the gallery.
 Plaster casts of the human form could not be used in co-educational classrooms.
 Whitney moved to New York so that she could study anatomy at a Brooklyn hospital from 1859 and into 1860, and then studied drawing and modeling at the Pennsylvania Academy of the Fine Arts in Philadelphia.

 Whitney was on the front end of the New Woman movement.
-Rather than following an acceptable path for women in the mid-1850s to explore her interest in poetry, she believed that she could more fully express her viewpoints about social causes through art.
+Rather than following what was considered a more acceptable path for women of that era to explore her interest through poetry, she sought to fully express her viewpoints about social causes through art.